robulouski/voidy-bootstrap/README.rst

 Sidebar Settings
 ----------------

-As of version 1.1 of VoidyBootstrap, the sidebar is optional.
+As of version 2.0 of VoidyBootstrap, the sidebar is optional.
 To enable the default sidebar, add the following line to your ``pelicanconf.py``::

   SIDEBAR = "sidebar.html"

-The "sidebar" area is probably something where everyone will want something different, so it isn't possible to create an implementation that will satisfy everyone all the time.
+The "sidebar" area is one of those things where everyone will want something different, so therefore it isn't possible to create an implementation that will satisfy everyone all the time.
 However, there are things that commonly appear in sidebars (e.g author bio, categories, tag cloud, etc).
 So VoidyBootstrap includes a default sidebar template that provides a fairly typical sidebar implementation, with a few customisation settings so that common things can be added and configured via settings in ``pelicanconf.py`` (see below).

 However, for those who might want something completely different in a